pi-this/MemoryMaster/data/README.md

-This is were all the data is stored.
+This is where all the data is stored.